Phalusphilip/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a README file for 0x01.
-Shell, permissions.
+This is a README file for 0x00.
+Shell, basics.